 Is there a register of permit holders?

-A list of permit holders, sites and a summary of what can be found on the public register can be found here.
+A list of permit holders, sites and a summary of what can be found on the public register.